CMB constraints on inflection-point inflation with a pseudo-scalar dark matter: Conclusions

 Regarding the result for $\beta_\lambda$, we obtained negative values for the running of the quartic coupling $\beta_\lambda= - |\beta_{\lambda}|$, which indicates a non-negligible interaction between the inflaton field and fermions at the inflationary scale.
 This outcome is particularly interesting in the context of the type-I seesaw mechanism, where the inflaton's vacuum expectation value may generate Majorana masses for the active and sterile neutrinos \cite{Rodrigues:2020dod}, a possibility that will be explored in a forthcoming communication.
 We also investigated the consequences of the cosmological constraints in an underlying field theory where the inflaton composes a neutral complex scalar singlet with the dark matter.
 The inflaton is the real component, while the dark matter is the imaginary part.
 To recover the negative value of $\beta_\lambda$, we added a neutral fermion singlet to the standard model of particle physics.

 We used the parametric space required by successful inflation to investigate if such a model possesses a viable dark matter candidate.
 We then studied the case in which dark matter is thermally (freeze-out) and non-thermally produced (freeze-in), as the space of parameters does not favor any type of dark matter production.
-We found that both cases lead to the correct dark matter abundance.
+We found that successful inflation demands that dark matter be produced thermally.
 It is also worth mentioning that this dark matter scenario escapes direct detection, being, in principle, possibly probed through indirect detection or at the LHC.

 Finally, we highlight the applicability of the analysis carried out here and the predictability of the IPI scenario.
 The obtained constraints are easily translated to any realization of this scenario at lower energies, presenting an excellent alternative to probe new physics at energies within reach of future particle colliders.